A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 ## Installation instructions:

-This GUI does not require installation.
+- This GUI does not require installation.
 However, MATLAB must be installed prior to utilizing this software.
-Download the .m and .fig files to a local folder.
+- Download the .m and .fig files and store them in a local folder.

 ## Operation:

-Connect the NFC reader or NeuroLux PDC box.
+- Connect the NFC reader or NeuroLux PDC box.
-Open the .m file in MATLAB and hit the run button.
-The GUI will open.
+- Open the .m file in MATLAB and hit the run button to open the GUI.
-Select the serial port to establish communication with the hardware.
+- Select the serial port to establish communication with the hardware.

-Detailed operation modes are described in the manuscript.
+Detailed operation modes, such as configuration and operation of the devices, are described in the manuscript.